ewoks-kit/ewoksorange/doc/parameter_form.rst

 .. warning::

     The parameter values are set as **default inputs**.
-It means they will be overwritten by **dynamic inputs** that comes from upstream connections or by execution inputs.
+It means they will be overwritten by **dynamic inputs** that come from upstream connections or by execution inputs.

 ------